 Let $\hat{\T} = \mathcal{C} \times_1 U \times_2 V \times_3 W$ be a Tucker approximation of the tensor $\T$ obtained from evaluating $f$ in Chebyshev points.
 Inserted into~\eqref{eq:ChebyshevInterpolantForm}, we now consider an approximation of the form

 where the interpolation coefficients $\hat{\mathcal{A}}$ are computed from $\hat{\mathcal{T}}$ as in Equation~\eqref{eq:MappingTtoA}

-Note that the application of $F^{(\alpha)}$ is the mapping from function evaluations to interpolation coefficients in the context of univariate Chebyshev interpolation~\cite{Battles04, Mason02}.
-By interpreting the values stored in the columns of $U$ as function evaluations at Chebyshev points, we can define its columnwise Chebyshev interpolant $U(x) = [u_1(x),\dots,u_{r_1}(x)]$, where $u_j(x) = \sum_{i=1}^{n_1} (F^{(1)}U)_{ij} T_i(x)$.
-Note that $U({x}) \in \R^{1\times r_1}$ for fixed ${x}$.
-Defining $V(y)$ and $W(z)$ analogously allows us to rewrite the approximation~\eqref{eq:ExplicitHatF} as
+Note that the application of $F^{({\ell})}$ is the mapping from function evaluations to interpolation coefficients in the context of univariate Chebyshev interpolation~\cite{Battles04, Mason02}.
+By interpreting the values stored in the columns of $U$ as function evaluations at Chebyshev points, we can define columnwise Chebyshev interpolants $u_j(x) = \sum_{i=1}^{n_1} (F^{(1)}U)_{ij} T_i(x)$, $j = 1,\dots,r_1$.
+Analogous interpolation based on $F^{(2)}V,F^{(3)}W$, allows us to rewrite the approximation~\eqref{eq:ExplicitHatF} as

-where the mode-$\alpha$ products are defined as in Section~\ref{sec:ChebInterp} for fixed $x,y,z$ .
 The goal of this paper is to compute approximations of this form.
+The algorithms presented in Sections~\ref{sec:Chebfun3} and~\ref{sec:Chebfun3F} internally compute the underlying $\hat{\T}$.